 What will happen next?

-- We will send you a letter acknowledging receipt of your complaint within five days of our receiving the complaint, enclosing a copy of this procedure.
+- We will send you a letter acknowledging receipt of your complaint within five working days of our receiving the complaint

-- We will then investigate your complaint.
-This will normally involve passing your complaint to our client care partner, Peter Kelly, who will review your matter file and speak to the member of staff who acted for you.
+- Our Director of Risk and Compliance, Andrew Becconsall will investigate your complaint, review your matter file and speak to the member of staff who acted for you.

-- If you do not want a meeting or it is not possible Peter Kelly will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- We will send you a detailed written reply to your complaint, including any suggestions for resolving the matter, within 56 days of sending you the acknowledgement letter.